-"I'm kind of tired of paying for somebody else's property," she said.
-"At my age, I want to own something that's my own, have something that's my own."
+"At my age, I want to own something that's my own, have something that's my own," she said.

-This closes one of the paths to accruing wealth.
+Higher rents are closing the path of accruing wealth through ownership.
 On average, homeowners have a net housing wealth of $150,506, according to figures soon to be released by the Urban Institute's Housing Finance Center.
-That average climbs to $229,296 for those who own their homes free and clear, making the house an asset that provides a crucial financial cushion.

 Elsewhere, rising prosperity is the reason why renters are stuck.

 Over the past decade, the number of under-35 college graduates in Washington rocketed up more than 50 percent to nearly 100,000.
-Bistros, boutiques and posh gyms opened along the once-downtrodden 14th Street corridor.
-Builders erected condos and rehabbed old buildings into apartments.
+Bistros, boutiques and posh apartments opened along the once-downtrodden 14th Street corridor.

-Ultra-low mortgage rates have enabled Jim Phillips, 51, to capitalize on the influx, buying condos and renting them at a profit.
+Ultra-low mortgage rates below 4 percent have enabled Jim Phillips, 51, to capitalize on the influx, buying condos and renting them at a profit.